8rents/_/README.md

 1. In the client, switch to the proper branch
 2. Add, commit & push the file
-3. Paste the first part of the URL and edit the branch & image name
+3. Paste the first part of the URL and edit the branch, folder path if there is one & then the image name

 ## File Guidelines